-Such sentiments were repeated across Asia last year as GFA-supported missionaries recognized World Leprosy Day with special programs.
+Such sentiments were repeated across Asia last year as Gospel for Asia (GFA)-supported missionaries recognized World Leprosy Day with special programs.
 They sang songs, danced, dressed wounds and distributed food, blankets and candy.
 For leprosy patients, who are generally reviled by society, it was unlike anything they had experienced before.

 Although leprosy is easily treated and not highly contagious, the disease’s stigma is so great in certain parts of the world that a diagnosis means a lifetime of isolation.

 “My husband and I both are affected with leprosy,” said Baishali, who lives in a leprosy colony with 24 other families.
 “These four sisters [missionaries] are coming and visiting us.
 It gives us inner peace because our relatives have never visited us.”

 A man who heard Pastor Vagish speak said, “I am so happy, and I can see the love of people through the gift [food and a blanket] provided to me at this old age.”

 The man added that he hoped the missionaries would stay in touch with him, “so I can share with you my feelings and pain.”

 A Day to Serve

 This week, Gospel for Asia (GFA)-supported workers are once again gearing up to show Christ’s love in celebration of World Leprosy Day on January 26.
 One-day programs will be held in communities from January 26 to January 30.